At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience, especially in facilities support or similar roles.
-Emphasise any practical skills you have in repairs, maintenance, and IT equipment setup.
+Tailor Your CV: Make sure your CV highlights relevant experience, especially any practical skills in repairs and maintenance.
+Emphasise your familiarity with Health & Safety principles and any previous roles that involved similar responsibilities.

-Craft a Strong Cover Letter: Write a cover letter that showcases your understanding of the role and the charity's mission.
-Mention specific experiences that demonstrate your ability to maintain a safe and welcoming environment.
+Craft a Strong Cover Letter: In your cover letter, express your enthusiasm for the role and the charity's mission.
+Mention specific experiences that demonstrate your ability to maintain a welcoming environment and your competence with IT and audio-visual equipment.

 How to prepare for a job interview at One to One Recruitment